Csullyat/JML-Automation/docs/onboarding_procedure.md

 ---

-✅ **At this point, the new user account is fully provisioned in Okta.**
+SUCCESS: **At this point, the new user account is fully provisioned in Okta.**